godotengine/godot-docs/tutorials/assets_pipeline/importing_3d_scenes/import_configuration.rst

   :ref:`doc_importing_3d_scenes_using_the_import_dock`. **Default** will use the scene-wide import option, while **Enable** or **Disable** can forcibly enable or disable this behavior on a specific mesh.
-- **LODs > Normal Split Angle:** The minimum angle difference between two vertices required to preserve a geometry edge in mesh LOD generation.
-If running into visual issues with LOD generation, decreasing this value may help (at the cost of less efficient LOD generation).
 - **LODs > Normal Merge Angle:** The minimum angle difference between two vertices required to preserve a geometry edge in mesh LOD generation.
 If running into visual issues with LOD generation, decreasing this value may help